-- (19) Climate resiliency. - (a) "Climate resiliency" means the capacity of a natural system to maintain function in the face of stresses imposed by climate change. - (b) "Climate resiliency includes adapting a natural system to be better prepared for future climate impacts including sea level rise, saltwater intrusion, wetland migration, storm surge, precipitation-induced flooding, and other extreme weather events. - (20)"Cluster development" means a residential development in which dwelling units are concentrated in a selected area or selected areas of the development tract so as to provide natural habitat or other open space uses on the remainder. - (21) Colonial Nesting Water Bird. - (a) "Colonial nesting water bird" means a species of bird that, for the purpose of nesting, congregates, or colonizes, in relatively few areas. - (b) "Colonial nesting water bird" includes egrets, glossy ibises, herons, and terns. - (22) "COMAR" means the Code of Maryland Regulations, as from time to time amended, including any successor provisions. - (23) "Commission" means the Critical Area Commission for the Chesapeake and Atlantic Coastal Bays. - (24) Community pier. - (a) "Community pier" means a boat docking facility associated with a subdivision or similar residential area, or with condominiums, apartments or other multiple family dwelling units. - (b) "Community pier" does not include a private pier or a mooring. - (25) Comprehensive Plan. - (a) "Comprehensive plan" means a compilation of policy statements, goals, standards, maps, and pertinent data relative to the past, present, and future trends of the local jurisdiction including its population, housing, economics, social patterns, land use, water resources and their use, transportation facilities, and public facilities, that is prepared by or for the planning board, agency, or office. - (b) "Comprehensive plan" includes a general plan and a master plan. - (26) Conforming. - (a) "Conforming" means a parcel or lot that meets all Critical Area requirements. - (b) "Conforming" does not include a parcel or lot: - (i) For which a Critical Area variance is sought or has been issued; or - (ii) That is located in the Resource Conservation Area and is less than twenty acres.
+- (13) "Caliper" has the meaning stated in COMAR 08.13.03.01. - (14) "Canopy tree" means a tree that, when mature, reaches a height of at least 35 feet. - (15) "Clearing" means any activity that removes the vegetative ground cover. - (16) "Cluster development" means a residential development in which dwelling units are concentrated in a selected area or selected areas of the development tract so as to provide natural habitat or other open space uses on the remainder. - (17) Colonial Nesting Water Bird. - (a) "Colonial nesting water bird" means a species of bird that, for the purpose of nesting, congregates, or colonizes, in relatively few areas. - (b) "Colonial nesting water bird" includes egrets, glossy ibises, herons, and terns. - (18) "COMAR" means the Code of Maryland Regulations, as from time to time amended, including any successor provisions. - (19) "Commission" means the Critical Area Commission for the Chesapeake and Atlantic Coastal Bays. - (20) Community pier. - (a) "Community pier" means a boat docking facility associated with a subdivision or similar residential area, or with condominiums, apartments or other multiple family dwelling units. - (b) "Community pier" does not include a private pier or a mooring. - (21) Comprehensive Plan. - (a) "Comprehensive plan" means a compilation of policy statements, goals, standards, maps, and pertinent data relative to the past, present, and future trends of the local jurisdiction including its population, housing, economics, social patterns, land use, water resources and their use, transportation facilities, and public facilities, that is prepared by or for the planning board, agency, or office. - (b) "Comprehensive plan" includes a general plan and a master plan.